 But instead of motor oil, the human brain runs on fats.

 The solution?
-Limit foods high in omega-6s and eat more foods rich in omega-3s.
+Limit foods high in omega-6s, eat more foods rich in omega-3s, and supplement with a high-quality fish oil.

 - Chang, Chia-Yu et al. “Essential fatty acids and human brain.”
 Acta neurologica Taiwanica vol. 18,4 (2009): 231-41.